Perhaps not, is the short answer. It’s up to you to decide whether an investment in a professional is justified.

 When you employ an Architect, you’re not just paying for drawings – you’re paying for their knowledge, skill and experience.
-While working through a design, an architect will be thinking about how it could be built, the structural implications, the applicable Building Regulations and the likely cost.
+While working through a design, an architect will be thinking about the site constraints, climate, the sun path, views in and out, how it could be built, the structural implications, the applicable Building Regulations, practicality, sustainability, longevity, health and well being, the likely cost and so much more.

 Employing an architect may seem expensive, but their fee is only a small percentage of the project cost.
 Architects bring creative thinking and value to projects of all sizes.
 They are skilled at making the best use of the space that you have, ensuring that the light is right, the feel is good and that the space works for you.

 We are ARB and RIBA registered and bring our expertise, knowledge and skill to all projects that we work on.
 We will guide you through the work stages and work with you to maximise the potential of your project to best suit you.

 Architects’ fees vary depending on the location and complexity of the project and level of service expected from them.
 Some architects will base their charges on a percentage of a total project cost, others as a fixed price lump sum or on a time charge basis.